haiphucnguyen/mycollab2/mycollab-app-community/src/main/txt/README.md

 * Add search of generic assignments to project
 * Revise and bug fixes the file module
 * Support tooltip for multi select component
+* Display pretty time on label and detail date tooltip

 **Bug Fixes**

 * Edit project member throws exception
 * Display bug context menu properly according to coordination of mouse
 * Can not change the project information
+* Correct year format of contact birthday

 Version 5.0.2
 -----------------------------